Warning Signs of Employee Burnout & How to Prevent It

 Business lady lying on desk with crumpled papers and task sheets

-When you hire a new employee, the last thing on your mind is whether or not they will eventually burn out in their job.
-But, employee burnout is actually very common, and it’s continuing to rise.
-A new study¹ done in December 2020 found that 76% of employees were experiencing burnout.
-Employee burnout is stress that is related to the workplace that affects a person both mentally and physically.
-If untreated, it can lead to depression, anxiety, and feelings of hopelessness.
-While employees’ mental health may not be the first thing employers are thinking of, it should be.
+When you hire a new employee, the last thing on your mind is whether or not they will eventually burn out.
+However, employee burnout is actually very common, and it’s continuing to rise.
+According to Mercer’s 2024 Global Talent Trends Report, more than eight out of ten employees were at risk of burnout, and the American Institute of Stress says one million employees are absent from work every day because of stress.
+While employees’ mental health and stress levels may not be the first things employers consider, they should be.

 The Top Symptoms of Employee Burnout